The Engine Oil Cap – Missing in Action?

 If your car is really new, you may have to go to the dealer for the new one, as they have not produced an aftermarket one to buy from the auto parts store just yet.

 It’s important to check your oil as it can affect the performance of the car, create more heat – causing more wear and tear on the engine and the temperature gauge may rise as the engine is hotter.
+If you run out of oil, you can cause the engine to seize up.

 Did you find this article informative?
 Please leave a comment, question or suggestion below!
 If you liked it, please LIKE and SHARE this with others.
 Thank you!